Adaptive Finite Element Approximations for Kohn-Sham Models: Convergence of adaptive finite element approximations

 with the Lagrange multiplier

 Define

-Using similar arguments to those in the proof of Theorem 4.1 in \cite{chen-he-zhou09}, we can prove that the AFE approximations converge to some limiting pair in $\Theta_{\infty}$. \begin{lemma} Let $\{\Theta_k\}_{k\in\mathbb{N}}$ be the sequence obtained by Algorithm \ref{algorithm-AFEM}.
+Using similar arguments to those in the proof of Theorem 4.1 in \cite{chen-he-zhou09}, we can prove that the AFE approximations for the Kohn-Shan equation converge to some limiting pair in $\Theta_{\infty}$. \begin{lemma} Let $\{\Theta_k\}_{k\in\mathbb{N}}$ be the sequence obtained by Algorithm \ref{algorithm-AFEM}.
 We have

 where $E_k=E(\Phi)((\Lambda,\Phi)\in\Theta_k)$ and the distance between sets $X,Y\subset\mathbb{R}^{N\times N}\times\mathcal{H}$ is defined by